 The process is insightful.
 Taking a moment to send someone an update on your life or business forces you to take a moment and reflect on the progress you have made in the last 30 days.
 In our busy lives, it is critical to make that time.
 As an additional bonus, you will be more productive and make better-informed decisions in the coming month as well.

-So what should you include in your updates?
-You can find plenty of examples and how-to articles that already exist when you google “Monthly Investor Update."
+So what should you include in your startup’s investor updates?
+You can find plenty of investor update examples and how-to articles that already exist when you google “Monthly Investor Updates."
 I am going to include links to many of my personal favorites below!
-There are many different styles of investor updates, but most involve the same essentials.
+There are many different styles of monthly investor updates, but most involve the same essentials.

-I hope you had a excellent August!
+I hope you had an excellent August!
 For us it has been a mixed month, but we’re happy to report these developments.

 Cash: Money in Bank and Monthly Expenses